ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 # EAT

-The following CDDL connects CBOR and JSON tokens into EAT via CDDL sockets in EAT for this purpose.
+The following CDDL adds UCCS and UJCS tokens to EAT using the predefined extension points.

 ~~~ cddl